Grulla-Software/search-react/README.md

 ### Props of styles

-Props are displayed as a table with Name, Type, Default, and Description as headings.
+Props for component styles are displayed as a table with Name, Type, Default, and Description as headings.

 **Required props are marked with `*`.**